Voyage-Self-Drive/Voyage/README.md

 ### Goal of this project
-* Our goal is to build a computer vison model on the opencv library that accurately identify roadlanes while driving as well as avoiding accident to the bearest minimum.
+* Our goal is to build a computer vision model using the opencv library, that accurately identify roadlanes while driving as well as avoiding accident to the bearest minimum.

 ### Installation and system setup
 This project was built on the anaconda package, and the following installation setup was used for the succesful completion of the project.